The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 Left unchecked, attacks on those most vulnerable among us decrease equity, opportunity and the well-being of our region.

 The Resilience Fund addresses both urgent and systemic issues facing our community.
 We hope to respond to a broad range of issues and support nonprofits providing direct services and engaging in organizing and advocacy work.
-Seattle Foundation awards grants to organizations that are based in and have a scope of work primarily within King County.
+Seattle Foundation provides grants to organizations that are based in and have a scope of work primarily within King County.
 Organizations must have a 501(c)(3) tax-exempt status or be fiscally sponsored by a tax-exempt nonprofit entity.
-The Foundation does not award grants to individuals.
+The Foundation does not provide grants to individuals.

 We're looking to fund organizations that:

-Propose projects that are equitable, inclusive, help communities adjust to rapidly changing conditions and offer immediate impact;
+Propose projects that are equitable, inclusive, and help communities adjust to rapidly changing conditions and offer immediate impact;

-Is actively working to advance racial and economic equity;
+Are actively working to advance racial and economic equity;